The International Monetary Fund estimates the total amount of laundered money to be 2-5% of the global GDP in one year.

 Increased Scope

 The scope has been substantially extended compared to the previous AML Law.
-Financial institutions and some specific non-financial institutions, such as loan companies, asset management subsidiaries of commercial banks, insurance agents, etc. are included (‘FI and non FI institutions’) .
+Financial institutions and some specific non-financial institutions, such as the following:

 Client Due Diligence

-FI and non FI institutions are required to identify and verify the beneficial owners of clients and keep in custody client identity data and each transaction record.
+FI and non FI institutions are required to identify and verify the beneficial owners of clients.
+Also, they shall archive the client identity and each transaction record.

 Beneficial owners refer to natural persons who ultimately own, actually control, or enjoy the ultimate benefits of entities.